AlfrescoLabs/technical-validation/README.md

 [Alfresco](http://www.alfresco.com) open source document management system.
 In other words it's an automated AMP file checker (both repo AMPs and Share AMPs).

-Important note: this tool is still in alpha, and has issues including:
+Important note: this tool is a beta, and has issues including:
+ * Criteria that require manual followup
  * Criteria that are not yet checked at all
  * False positives
  * False negatives
  * Ugly output
  * Confusing output
- * Implicated in the recent measles outbreak in the United States

 That said, in careful hands it can greatly expedite the process of technically validating an Alfresco extension, by pinpointing potentially problematic areas of the code for further manual investigation.